 Best Parking Lot Security Cameras to Prevent Theft

+Parking lots cost hundreds of millions annually due to theft and damage.
+However, it’s not just a case of having a camera; it’s a case of having the right parking lot security cameras.
 In this guide, you will learn about the best security cameras for parking lots for 2026, as well as which features are most important and how they can be used with OHZ remote monitoring.

-Why Parking Lots Need Specialized Cameras
+Why Commercial Parking Lots Need Specialized Surveillance Systems

+Specialized cameras are essential in large parking areas to deter criminal activity and prevent theft or vandalism.
 The security in the parking lot is totally different from the security inside a building.
 For instance, the area is open, expansive, and hard to control.
 Therefore, normal cameras may not be adequate for security purposes in such areas.
 There are risks such as theft, vandalism, and unauthorized access in the parking lot.
 Therefore, the use of special cameras is crucial for adequate coverage.

 Open Exposure 24/7